shuaijiang/BlogSource/leetcode_factorial_trailing_zeroes.md

-title: LeetCode: Factorial Trailing Zeroes
+title: LeetCode Factorial Trailing Zeroes
 date: 2015-03-30 23:10:04
 tags: leetcode
 ---
-#Description
+# Description
 Given an integer n, return the number of trailing zeroes in n!.

 Note: Your solution should be in logarithmic time complexity.